Reference 04 — Communication flows¶

 Normative reference: ../spec/v1.md §3.1.4.
 See also: 03-addressing.md §static path handles; 05-protocol-tlvs.md §static / pre-encoded PATH TLV.

-This flow is the MCU-friendly variant of write.
-The path’s PATH TLV is encoded once — at build time or at init — and the hot path operates on a path handle (pointer or small index) rather than a string.
-There is no snprintf, no allocation, and no parser walk on the publisher side.
+This is the MCU-friendly variant of write.
+The path’s PATH TLV is encoded once — at build time or at init — and the hot path operates on a path handle (a pointer or a small index) rather than a string.
+There is no snprintf, no allocation and no parser walk on the publisher side.

 Init-time path encoding¶